 The 2011 set of standards often presented the Indian Education For All statement in the middle of a standard.
 Following the lead of the math standard revisions, Task Force, and NRC all agreed that a new place should be found for this statement to provide more prominence and to increase the clarity of the concept contained within the standard.
-Furthermore, the language was expanded to include relevant and culturally responsive language when referring to Indigenous populations and to include local communities.
-The NRC weighed the use of "Indigenous Peoples"

-against "American Indian" extensively.
-While "American Indian" is the federally adopted language, the NRC felt that "Indigenous Peoples" was more respectful and more adequately communicated the dynamic cultures present in Indigenous Populations, underlining that "American Indian(s)" implies one group alone while "Indigenous Peoples" communicates that many cultural groups exist within Indigenous Populations.
-They agreed on the use of "Indigenous Peoples," challenging Montana to pave the way for the adoption of this language.
+The NRC weighed the use of "Indigenous Peoples" against "American Indian" extensively.
+While "American Indian" is the federally adopted language, the NRC felt that "Indigenous Peoples" was more respectful, clarifying that "American Indian(s)" implies one group alone while "Indigenous Peoples" communicates that many cultural groups exist within Indigenous Populations.
 Where appropriate, the phrase: "including texts by and about Montana Indigenous Peoples" was added as a descriptor to the end of a standard.
 This language and placement is used consistently throughout the K-12 items.
-Additionally, a Research and Inquiry standard focused specifically on building research skills and knowledge regarding the Essential Understandings and Indigenous Peoples was added.
-It is the intent to provide a guide for how the incorporation of IEFA-related and IEFA-specific standards could occur in a classroom setting.
+A new Research and Inquiry standard was developed to focus specifically on building research skills and knowledge regarding the Essential Understandings and Indigenous Peoples.